em32-rs/efr32xg1-pac/README.md

 --------------------------

-This crate contains the svd2rust product of chip description files (SVDs) provided for the EFR32xG1P family of microprocessors.
+This crate contains the svd2rust product of chip description files (SVDs) provided for the EFR32xG1 family of microprocessors (which does not include EFR32xG11 and EFR32xG12).

 ### Applicability